petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/organizing-claritys-content.md

 1. Click *Asset Auto Tagging* in the left menu.

+1. Ensure these options are checked

-1. Check *Enable Auto Tagging of Assets*.
+   * *Enable Auto Tagging of Assets*
+   * *Update Auto Tags*

 1. Set the max number of tags to `3`.

-   !!! note
-       Leaving the field blank disables auto-tagging.
-Setting the value to `0` removes any auto limit.
+   **Note**: Leaving the field blank disables auto-tagging.
+Setting the value to 0 removes any auto limit.

 1. Click *Update*.